What Skincare ingredients should you avoid? What you can't find in a Google search.

 The only way around using broad spectrum anti-microbials is to omit the solvent and isolate the product from any contact or moisture until the moment it is used. (which is exactly what I did)

 I know that at this point you are probably more confused than you were before you started but hear me out.
-When it comes to exposure to these potentially problematic substances, remember this mantra...
+When it comes to exposure to these substances, remember this mantra...

 How Much?
 How Often?
 How long?